How to Socialise a Puppy: A Comprehensive Guide

 • Before and After Getting Your Puppy by Dr. Ian Dunbar

-• Puppy Socialization: What It Is and How to Do It by Jennifer Summerfield
+• Puppy Socialisation: What It Is and How to Do It by Jennifer Summerfield

 • Dog Training 101: How to Perfectly Train Your Dog by Kyra Sundance